 As added by Mr. Stournarasspeaking Monday at the opening of its renovated Central Treasury Bank of Greecein the presence of the President of the Republic Katerina Sakellaropoulou and the Prime Minister Kyriakou Mitsotakis“already, for several months, there has been a significant de-escalation of inflation worldwide and, within 2024, it is expected that the reduction of the main interest rates of the central banks will also begin”.

-The head of the Bank of Greece, speaking about the renovated area of the Central Treasury of the bank, where the country’s gold reserves are kept, emphasized that it now has state-of-the-art means of classification, inventory and security.
+The head of the Bank of Greece, speaking regarding the renovated area of the Central Treasury of the bank, where the country’s gold reserves are kept, emphasized that it now has state-of-the-art means of classification, inventory and security.

-According to the protothema, making a historical review regarding the safekeeping of gold, Giannis Stournaras noted that after the 1930s the Bank not only increased the percentage it held in pure gold, while much of it was held abroad, to be able to deal with emergencies.
+According to the protothema, making a historical review regarding the safekeeping of gold, Giannis Stournaras noted that following the 1930s the Bank not only increased the percentage it held in pure gold, while much of it was held abroad, to be able to deal with emergencies.

 “The same applies today: 47% of the gold is kept in Greece, with the rest being shared between the United States (29%), Britain (20%) and Switzerland (4%),” noted the central banker.